Russian Post: 2002 reform

 Since the Soviet Union dissolved, the Federal Postal Service consisted of a network of 90 disparate entities which were mainly listed as state institutions or federal state unitary enterprises.
 In legal terms, they were completely independent concerns.
 They were linked to the Federal Postal Network only by a trunk intrazonal and inter-district transmission and delivery system.
 Different parts of the same system, connected by a single mechanism in adjacent regions, were in outright competition with each other, trying to lure corporate clients away from other competitors even if it involved an operating loss.
 There were no uniform budgeting, planning or other processes.
 These companies operated using outdated postal facilities representing as many as 50 different IT solutions in terms of industry technology.

-In accordance with the concept of restructuring the federal postal service, adopted by the government decree on 28 June 2002, the postal industry in the Russian Federation carried out the reorganization, aimed at creating a unified, efficient and competitive company — the Federal Unitary Enterprise Russian Post — able to make a significant contribution to the solution of urgent problems while accelerating development of the economy.
+On June 28, 2002, the Government of the Russian Federation approved the Concept for the Restructuring of Federal Postal Service Organizations.
+The Concept proposed merging all existing federal postal service organizations and creating a federal state unitary enterprise called Russian Post, based on economic management rights, with subsequent corporatization while maintaining state control.

+The Russian Post was established by a decree of the Government of Russia on September 5, 2002.
+Its charter was approved on February 11, 2003.
+State registration of the enterprise was completed on February 13, 2003.

+The formation of the enterprise and the restructuring of the postal network occurred in several stages.
+In 2004, the existing unitary enterprises of the postal industry were merged with Russian Post: the International Post Office, the St. Petersburg Center for Automated Information Technology Systems of Postal Communications, the Federal Postal Service Administration of Moscow (Moscow Post Office), the Center for Automated Operational and Technical Management of Communications, and the Federal Postal Service Administration of St. Petersburg and the Leningrad Oblast.
+In 2005, 81 federal government institutions were liquidated: the federal postal service administrations of the republics, regions, and districts, as well as the Main Center for Trunk Mail Transportation; their property was assigned to Russian Post.